Last Updated on

 Why is good quality water important?

-It is also proved by the fact that while starving, in the most extreme case, is possible even for 60 days, only 15% loss of water can lead to death.
+It is also proved by the fact that we can live without food for 60 days, whereas, only a 15% loss of water can lead to death.
 The important biological function of water is due to the fact that water is an excellent solvent – many organic and inorganic substances are soluble in it.

 The quality of tap water in Hungary